 is an equivalence of categories.
 This motivates the study of the endomorphism algebra $\End_G (\Pi^{\mf s})$, which was carried out in \cite{Roc2,Hei2,SolEnd}.
-To describe its structure, we have to recall several objects which lead to the appropriate root datum.
+To be precise, our $\Pi^{\mf s}$ is a direct sum of finitely many copies of the progenerators studied (in special cases) in \cite{Roc2,Hei2}.
+To describe the structure of $\End_G (\Pi^{\mf s})$, we have to recall several objects which lead to the appropriate root datum.
 The set

 is a finite subgroup of $X_\nr (M)$.
 The map

 is a bijection, and in this way we provide $\mc O$ with the structure of a complex variety (a torus, but without a canonical base point).
 The group

 has finite index in $M$, and there are natural isomorphisms